tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

-The mechanisms defined in this document are intended to offer a standard alternative that works for URI-based proxies and avoids dependencies on executing Javascript scripts, which are prone to implementation inconsistencies and security vulnerabilities.
+The mechanisms defined in this document are intended to offer a standard alternative that works for URI-based proxies and avoids dependencies on executing JavaScript scripts, which are prone to implementation inconsistencies and security vulnerabilities.

 ## Requirements Keywords